Ready to buy it already? Click on the add to cart button above.

-The comprehensive approach is the one that generates the correct strategies the fastest, but if time or finances are constraining, the other two options allow you to make the best of the resources you have at your disposal.
+The comprehensive approach is the one that generates the correct strategies the fastest, but if your time or finances are limited, the other two options allow you to make the best of the resources you have at your disposal.

 By the way, while practical, this is an entirely educational resource.
 Please don’t try anything in the cheat sheet without consulting your doctor, and please don’t ever ignore the advice of your doctor because of anything I’ve written in the cheat sheet.

 When you purchase The Ultimate Cheat Sheet, I will give you free updates when the updates are minor, and steeply discounted updates when I make major overhauls.

 This way you never fall behind as the best and most trustworthy information evolves.

 Keep It Practical

 I’ve put together a small collection of further reading materials at the end of the guide.
 If I had thoroughly referenced every statement in the guide, it would be unwieldy, with a sprawling bibliography that rivaled the guide in length.
 This is a cheat sheet, and it’s already 78 pages long!

 Instead, I listed what I consider the best starting places for you to develop a deeper understanding of the material.
 One of those resources is my podcast, where I will be doing an episode on each nutrient this year.

 What that means is that this is not for you if what you are looking for is full explanations of how things work, how I came to each conclusion, and the exact source of each statement pinned clearly to the statement itself.
 I have plenty of writings of that nature, but this isn’t one of them.